Beef, Main

 Instructions

 Mix together the soy sauce, oyster sauce, oil, palm sugar, and ground black pepper in a bowl until combined.
-Let the steaks marinate in the sauce while you prepare the nam jim jaew.
+Let the steaks marinate in the sauce for at least one hour to overnight in the fridge.

 Making the marinade